Azure/azure-docs-powershell-samples/azure-arc-for-servers/README.md

 Please note changing RBAC roles require you to be the owner or administer of your subscription.

 ## Retrieve Secrets from Key Vault
 Now you have completed the role assignment.
 You should be able to get the secrets stored in you Key Vault.
-Once you have your secrets, for example, Cosmos Connection string, your app can start performing your business logic.
+Once you have your secrets, for example, Azure Cosmos DB Connection string, your app can start performing your business logic.

 Other than getting Azure access token, you can find out metadata information including subscription, resouceGroup etc where your  machine connected to using the REST api just like on Azure VMs, for example,